austinmags/foenix-libsmallc/readme.md

 }
 ```

-## sfree - deallocates memory from the heap
+## sfree: deallocates memory from the heap
 ```c
 void sfree(void*);
 ```